stelzinga/MF/Management_Framework.md

 - Other Roles

 #### Delegating
-Delegating is a key concept (strictly speaking it is a Framework) in the design of a Venture and is defined as:
+Delegating is a key concept (strictly speaking it is a Framework) in the design of a Venture, defined as:
 1. The act by which a *Delegator* (mostly the Manager)
-2. gives *Responsibility* for completion of a Process to
+2. gives *Responsibility* for *completion of a Process* to
 3. a suitable *Delegatee* (Staff), including
 4. the associated *Authority* that goes with said Responsibility
 5. which bestows upon the Delegatee *Accountability* to the Delegator for the Result of said Process, yet
 6. without the Delegator losing the original *Accountability* which
 7. requires *Oversight* from the Delegator over the Delegatee.

-NB: the singular *Process* above can be read as an Objective, an Activity or the entire Venture.
+The singular *Process* above can be read as an Objective, an Activity or the entire Venture.

 The Responsibility to perform a Process requires Authority which is the power or right to give orders and expect them to be obeyed (exact obedience), commit Resources (Staff, Assets, Suppliers), and make decisions.
 Clearly defined Authority is key in the ability to achieve the Result expected from the Responsibility of performing a Process.
 This goes two ways:
 1. The Delegatee knows which Authority was delegated;